 This study employed survey method for data collection.
 The data was collected from engineering and computing students who were learning about entrepreneurship education in higher education institution.
 All the respondents that are targeted were approached by using purposive sampling with criteria.
 Thus, the similar standard was applied for all the sample.
 The first-year students in the university were selected as a respondent because they join with Integrative Survival Experience (ISE) subject.
 In this study, 4 items were used to measure spotting opportunities, 5 items were used to measure creativity, 3 items were used to measure vision, 2 itemswere used to measure valuing ideas, and 4 items were used to measure ethical and sustainable thinking.
 Those sub- variables are representing ideas and opportunities.
-Resources will be represented by 4 items to measure self-awareness and self-efficacy, 5 items to measure mobilizing others.
+Resources will be represented by 4 items to measure self-awareness and self-efficacy, 5 items to measure motivation and perseverance, 4 items to measure mobilizing resources, 4 items to measure financial and economic literacy, and 4 items to measure mobilizing others.
 Whereas for representing into action, 4 items were used to measure taking the initiatives, 6 items were used to measure planning and management, 3 items were used to measure coping with uncertainty, 6 items were used to measure working with others, and 3 itemswere used to measure learning through experience.